jpdante/HtcSharp/README.md

 ### Why was this project developed ?

-When trying to work with Asp Net I felt very stuck the way the framework works and processes requests, the truth is that I prefer the low level of HttpListener, but this is a legacy technology that does not support encryption, so there was a need to use an Http API with encryption support.
+When trying to work with Asp Net I felt very stuck the way the framework works and processes requests, the truth is that I prefer the low level of HttpListener, but this is a legacy technology that does not support encryption, so there was a need to use an Http Protocol with encryption support.

 The project's attempt is to make it look like the Nginx server by configuration, and allow the implementation of plugins and modules.
-The modularity of the project allows multiple modules to be implemented by simply adding a dll.
+The modularity of the project allows multiple modules to be implemented by simply adding a library.
 And plugins allow scripts like Lua and PHP to be executed to render pages.

 This also allows one part of the code to be executed in CSharp and the other part in a scripting language like Lua, so the page is rendered by Lua while the database, algorithms and others are executed in CSharp.